 December 2018 has been about laying ground work and establishing a more consistent, disciplined attitude.
 I admittedly don’t do well telling myself “no” OR with making myself do things I don’t want to (but need to) do.
 I’m my own personal yes man.

 I realize that I’m not always going to feel motivated to do things.
 So, I’m rewiring my brain to see the big picture when I feel inconvenienced by things that need to be done, specifically with my self-care routine.
 It’s the easiest thing to drop when I don’t feel like being bothered because it requires SO much work: minding what I eat, working out, skin care, (natural) hair care, stress management, etc. The idea is to take it one day at a time, be disciplined enough not to push things off, and tell myself no when I’m about to do something that’s not conducive to my goals.

 February: Stop fearing vulnerability

 I HAAAAATE the ‘V’ word!
-It give me the eeby geeby.
+It gives me the eeby geebies.
 It’s not a word commonly used in my culture (Black, nor American), but reading a book called “Daring Greatly” by Brene Brown put a lot of things in perspective.
 Fear of being vulnerable (not “perfect”) has caused me to miss several great opportunities to love freely, help others, and live my purpose.
 This habit no longer serves me… so it’s time to get over myself.

 March: Practice Self-compassion: